TheodoreEhrenborg/tiny_stories_sae/docs/src/training_a_sparse_autoencoder.md

-Since in the previous post their largest model had 1.3e5 parameters, while in "Scaling Monosemanticity" their largest model had 3.4e7 parameters, I estimate that the dataset scaled up also by roughly 100x, so I'd guess they trained their autoencoder on very roughly 1e12 tokens.
+Since in the previous post their largest model had 1.3e5 parameters, while in "Scaling Monosemanticity" their largest model had 3.4e7 parameters, I estimate that the dataset scaled up also by roughly 100x, so I'd guess they trained their largest autoencoder on very roughly 1e12 tokens.